-Therefore, the demand for quality is steadily rising across the continent, and in line with the ongoing demand for housing units, more governments are committing to creating large-scale housing projects, a recent example being the 800,000 units planned by the Moroccan government, as announced at the Al Omrane Expo 2017; this is according to Lutz Stephanie of Doka a developer, manufacturer and distributor of formwork technology.
+Therefore, the demand for quality is steadily rising across the continent, and in line with the ongoing demand for housing units, more governments are committing to creating large-scale housing projects, a recent example being the 800,000 units planned by the Moroccan government, as announced at the Al Omrane Expo 2017; this is according to Harald Beutel of Doka a developer, manufacturer and distributor of formwork technology.
 “Large-scale housing projects require high performing, easy-to-use systems, which can be easily managed by local manpower, ideally without the use of cranes.
-Monolithic concrete construction is the ideal solution to meet the high demand of housing,” she adds.
+Monolithic concrete construction is the ideal solution to meet the high demand of housing,” he adds.

 Installation and safety

-It is absolutely essential that assembly scaffolding and formwork systems be simple, quick, and safe, using standard pieces that can be used in multiple applications.
+It is absolutely essential that the assembly of scaffolding and formwork systems be simple, quick, and safe, using standard pieces that can be used in multiple applications.
 Formwork systems should be versatile, strong, and durable, permitting the construction of any geometry required for residential, commercial, or infrastructure projects.

 Mr. Harreguy from ULMA construction further adds that the demand is high in Africa for lightweight man-portable modular systems, such as COMAIN, LGW or LDR, ONADEK, and SP Props designed principally for the residential building market.
 These systems are extremely strong, versatile, and easy to assemble and use; polyvalent formwork systems composed of standard components that allow for a wide variety of configurations in slab, column, and wall formwork.